- Painting and Drawing

 - Timetable: Monday through Friday 9.00-13.00/14.00-16.00.

-- Students may start their courses any Monday during the entire year, but, as there are only eight available seats for short term courses, reservations must be made well in advance and availability confirmed.
+- Students may start their courses any Monday during the entire year, but, as there are only eight available seats, reservations must be made well in advance and availability confirmed.

 - Courses can be attended by beginners as well as by students who already know the subject and want to specialize or upgrade their skills.
 Programs may range from a sneak peek to a highly specialized professional training.